makoto-unity/UnityIconCustomizer/README.md

 Can you distinguish between release and beta version apps?
 If the app icon is same, you must not pick it out.
 So, when you can build for beta, it can attatch to beta 'ribon' in your icon.
-It's useful, isn't it?

 ## Setup and Usage